muharamdani/poe/README.md

 # Quora Poe
 This is a CLI tool to call the Quora Poe API through GraphQL.
 It is a work in progress, and currently only supports the following:
-- Chat with 3 types of bots (Claude, Capybara, and Nutria)
+- Chat with 4 types of bots (Sage, Claude, ChatGPT, and Dragonfly)
 - Clear the chat history

 ## Installation